-AP sources: Trump allies sought changes at Ukraine utility
+Profit, not politics: What some Trump allies did in Ukraine

 Sargeant did not respond to a voice message left at a number listed for him at an address in Boca Raton.

 John Dowd, a former Trump attorney who now represents Parnas and Fruman, said it was actually the Naftogaz executives who approached his clients about making a deal.
-He says they then met with Rick Perry to get the Energy Department on board.
+Dowd says the group then approached Rick Perry to get the Energy Department on board.

 "The people from the company solicited my clients because Igor is in the gas business, and they asked them, and they flew to Washington and they solicited," Dowd said.
 "They sat down and talked about it.
 And then it was presented to Secretary Perry to see if they could get it together.